National Insurance Company LimitedIncurred Claim Ratio - 96*

 Q5.
 Will the National Insurance pay for the expenses incurred during the pre-policy check-ups?

 Q6.
-Is National Insurance Company is public sector firm or a private firm?
+Is National Insurance Company is a public sector firm or a private firm?

 Q7.
-What sort of policies are available online?
+What sort of policies is available online?

 Ans.
 Individual and Family plans are offered by the National Insurance Company online.
 The individual plans can be availed by the person of 50 years and up to a Sum assured of Rs.
 5 Lakh.

 Q8.
 What is the Incurred Claim Settlement Ratio of the National Insurance?